HeisenBug1/cuny-auto-enroll/README.md

 Open your terminal, then goto the directory the python script is located.
 Open CUNYFirst in a browser.
 And simply run the script.
 `python autoEnroll.py` OR `python3 autoEnroll.py`

+Everytime you run this script, after it reaches the term selection page in CUNYFirst, go back to the terminal and select which term you want to try enrolling to.
+After that, it will remember the term selection and keep trying until at least one class is succesfully enrolled.

 *Note*: This script assumes your browser automatically fills in login information for CUNYFirst

 Please let me know if you face any issues.
 I'll try my best to fix them.